 The pilot project was implemented as a demonstration for customers of both companies at the headquarters of HÖRMANN Warnsysteme in Kirchseeon, Bavaria, Germany.
 A turnkey stationary outdoor energy solution EFOY ProCabinet 2020S unit is directly connected to an HÖRMANN siren mast on site.
 A permanently installed EFOY Pro 1800 direct methanol fuel cell (DMFC) is in the control cabinet.
 This takes over the power supply in the event of a power failure, ensuring that the siren warning system remains functional for the duration of the existing battery backup.
 One key feature that sets SFC's fuel cell-based energy solution apart from other backup systems is its independence from the weather (from solar radiation or wind conditions), since critical infrastructures, in particular, require maximum reliability.

 Anna Hörmann, Managing Director of HÖRMANN Warnsysteme GmbH: "Our siren warning systems serve to alert and protect the population.
 Therefore, both we and our customers expect maximum availability and operational capability – regardless of whether mains power is available or not.
-If the mains power fails, backup systems, as a crucial part of the overall system, must still ensure that our electronic sirens can warn the population in time.
+Our electronic sirens have batteries and can therefore remain on standby for long periods without a power supply.
+Back-up systems also ensure that the battery capacity is maintained in the long term so that our sirens can warn the population in good time even in the event of a long-term power failure or unreliable power supply.
 With the pilot project and the use of SFC Energy's proven fuel cell technology as a backup power system, we offer our customers an additional and reliable alternative, for example, alongside photovoltaic or wind-based backup systems."

 Electronic Siren warning systems are used worldwide under a wide range of conditions.
 They are generally operated by state organizations such as municipalities or authorities, but also by private companies.
 Pilot project partner HÖRMANN Warnsysteme provides solutions ranging from individual electronic sirens to nationwide siren warning systems.
 Examples include the siren network in Bulgaria, with 1,000 sirens or 300 installed units in the island state of Singapore.
 Overall, HÖRMANN Warnsysteme has extensive experience in the installation and maintenance of more than 60,000 sirens.
 This expertise highlights the great potential for the use of SFC's fuel cell solutions.